 We identified this otherwise ignored burning of rCB (recovered carbon black) as a behemoth problem.

 We have a three-stage process- collect, process and build.
-Collecting here means the carbon we collect from factories.
-Then the carbon undergoes a strict analysis where it is tested for usability and application.
-Then this collected and approved carbon is sent to our facility in Karnataka where it is processed.
-Processing here means standardising the carbon as per its application.
+Collecting here means the carbon we collect from factories which undergoes a strict analysis where it is tested for usability and application.
+This collected and approved carbon is sent to our facility in Karnataka where it is processed.
+Processing involves standardising the carbon as per its application.
 This processed carbon is finally sent to Morbi, where the tiles are finally built.
 Morbi is the second largest producer of tile in the world, and here we work with the local artisans.
-This is a proprietary process that we have established.
-It is geographically distributed because you can neither shift the artisans nor the factories.
-In the future, when demand is more, we can hope to have a more centralised facility.
+This is our proprietary process which is geographically distributed because you can neither shift the artisans nor the factories.
+In the future, when demand is more, we hope to have a more centralised facility.

 To encourage people using these products, we have safety certifications in accordance with BIS.
 We also do mock ups and pilots for early adopters.
 We have been fortunate enough to work with a couple of architects who really encourage their clients to go carbon neutral.
 This in turn helps build our credibility in the market.
 It is important for architects and interior designers to advocate for carbon neutrality in order to achieve sustainable design.
 We don’t know or care about the carbon footprints of any material as long as it is the right shade or finish or geometry.
 We really need to educate ourselves and in turn our clients about the impact of an increased carbon footprint from ground up.

 Could you tell us more about your existing products?